hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 A `windows_user_configuration` block supports the following:

 * `login_mode` - (Optional) Specifies login mode for the user.
 The default value for VirtualMachineConfiguration pools is interactive mode and for CloudServiceConfiguration pools is batch mode.
 Values supported are "Batch" and "Interactive".

 ---

-A `container_configuration` block supports the following:

-* `type` - (Optional) The type of container configuration.
-Possible value is `DockerCompatible`.

-* `container_image_names` - (Optional) A list of container image names to use, as would be specified by `docker pull`.

-* `container_registries` - (Optional) Additional container registries from which container images can be pulled by the pool's VMs.

----

-A `resource_file` block supports the following:

-* `auto_storage_container_name` - (Optional) The storage container name in the auto storage account.

-* `blob_prefix` - (Optional) The blob prefix to use when downloading blobs from an Azure Storage container.
-Only the blobs whose names begin with the specified prefix will be downloaded.
-The property is valid only when `auto_storage_container_name` or `storage_container_url` is used.
-This prefix can be a partial filename or a subdirectory.
-If a prefix is not specified, all the files in the container will be downloaded.

-* `file_mode` - (Optional) The file permission mode represented as a string in octal format (e.g. `"0644"`).
-This property applies only to files being downloaded to Linux compute nodes.
-It will be ignored if it is specified for a `resource_file` which will be downloaded to a Windows node.
-If this property is not specified for a Linux node, then a default value of 0770 is applied to the file.

-* `file_path` - (Optional) The location on the compute node to which to download the file, relative to the task's working directory.
-If the `http_url` property is specified, the `file_path` is required and describes the path which the file will be downloaded to, including the filename.
-Otherwise, if the `auto_storage_container_name` or `storage_container_url` property is specified, `file_path` is optional and is the directory to download the files to.
-In the case where `file_path` is used as a directory, any directory structure already associated with the input data will be retained in full and appended to the specified filePath directory.
-The specified relative path cannot break out of the task's working directory (for example by using '..').

-* `http_url` - (Optional) The URL of the file to download.
-If the URL is Azure Blob Storage, it must be readable using anonymous access; that is, the Batch service does not present any credentials when downloading the blob.
-There are two ways to get such a URL for a blob in Azure storage: include a Shared Access Signature (SAS) granting read permissions on the blob, or set the ACL for the blob or its container to allow public access.

-* `storage_container_url` - (Optional) The URL of the blob container within Azure Blob Storage.
-This URL must be readable and listable using anonymous access; that is, the Batch service does not present any credentials when downloading the blob.
-There are two ways to get such a URL for a blob in Azure storage: include a Shared Access Signature (SAS) granting read and list permissions on the blob, or set the ACL for the blob or its container to allow public access.

-* `identity_id` - (Optional) The ARM resource id of the user assigned identity which is used to use to access Azure Blob Storage specified by storageContainerUrl or httpUrl.
-The reference to a user assigned identity associated with the Batch pool which a compute node will use.

-~> **Please Note:** Exactly one of `auto_storage_container_name`, `storage_container_url` and `auto_user` must be specified.

----

-A `container_registries` block supports the following:

-* `identity_id` - (Optional) The ARM resource id of the user assigned identity. which is used to access an Azure Container Registry instead of username and password.
-The reference to a user assigned identity associated with the Batch pool which a compute node will use.

-* `registry_server` - (Optional) The container registry URL.
-The default is "docker.io".
-Changing this forces a new resource to be created.

-* `user_name` - (Optional) The user name to log into the registry server.
-Changing this forces a new resource to be created.

-* `password` - (Optional) The password to log into the registry server.
-Changing this forces a new resource to be created.

----